jonathanbossenger/enterprise-block-editor/Module 3: Building Custom Blocks/03 Anatomy of a Gutenberg Block.md

 The changes to the block registration process were part of a larger effort in WordPress 6.7 to improve the performance and usability of block development in WordPress.

 In the previous method, the metadata was loaded into memory by parsing the `block.json` file, which was inefficient, especially for large projects with many blocks.
-Using `register_block_type_from_metadata` which includes the `blocks-manifest.php` PHP file makes it faster to load the block metadata into memory.
+Using `register_block_type_from_metadata` which simply includes the `blocks-manifest.php` PHP file speeds up the process of loading the block metadata into memory.

 `register_block_type_from_metadata` accepts two arguments, the path to the plugins build directory and the path to the `blocks-manifest.php` file, but it is used to register a single block type.
 Therefore, if you have multiple blocks, you need to loop through the array of block types in the `blocks-manifest.php` file and register each block type using `register_block_type`.